lakejs/lake-docs/reference/index.md

 ## toolbar

 A [Toolbar](/reference/toolbar.md) object.
 If not given, the editor will be rendered without toolbar.
-For more information about toolbar, see the [Toolbar config](/reference/toolbar-config.md) page.
+For more details, see the [Toolbar config](/reference/toolbar-config.md) page.

 * Type: [Toolbar](/reference/toolbar.md)